locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 }
 ```

-A `struct` can be copied if all its members can be copied and in this case `name` cannot be.
-The field is of type `String` that does not implement the `Copy` trait.
-However `String` implements the `Clone` trait.
+But we can still implement Clone.
 A `Clone` trait can be derived or explicitly implemented.
 We can derive it if every member of the struct can be cloned which in the case of Person it can:

 ```rust
 #[derive(Clone)]